 What are Structured Products?

-Structured products are versatile instruments.
-Not just for speculation, but more importantly to enhance returns or hedge a portfolio.
+Structured products are adaptable instruments.
+Not just for speculation, but more importantly to enhance returns or even to hedge a portfolio.
 Investors can position themselves for rising, falling or even sideways movements.
-Therefore, structured products offer solutions for many market environments and can be adapted to investors’ market expectations.
+Therefore, structured products offer solutions for many market environments and can be adapted to an investors’ market expectations.
 The ability to tailor investments to the expectations of investors is one of the most important advantages of structured products.
-As a result, structured products offer an interesting alternative to investing directly in the underlying(s).
+As a result, structured products offer an interesting alternative to direct investments.

 But what exactly is a structured product?